Assistance programs Topeka and Shawnee County.

 Let There Be Light.
 Several resources are offered including a food pantry and household items are provided, such as sheets, blankets, dishes, pots & pans, lamps, etc. Call (785) 267-4983.

-There are many other Shawnee County non-profit and charity food banks are focused on feeding the low income and hungry.
+There are many other Shawnee County non-profits, soup kitchens and charity food banks are focused on feeding the low income and hungry.
 They provide both free, emergency boxes of groceries or serve hot meals.
 Other services range from SNAP food stamp applications to baby formula to single moms, Meals on Wheels, and more.
 Continue food pantries in Shawnee County.

 Debt reduction and mortgage counseling

 Housing & Credit Counseling, Inc. offers various debt and housing assistance programs.
-They offer a wide variety and comprehensive range of financial and debt services including: Debt Management Programs, credit building and repair, information/education on Bankruptcy, credit reports, foreclosure counseling, credit card use, budgeting, mortgage help, rent delinquency, mortgage delinquency, and reverse mortgages.
+They offer a wide variety and comprehensive range of financial and debt services including: Debt Management Programs, credit building and repair, information/education on Bankruptcy, and clients can get their household credit reports.
+There is also free foreclosure counseling, tips on credit card use, budgeting, mortgage help, rent as well as mortgage delinquency advice as well as reverse mortgages.
 Call (785) 234-0217.